marcelochaves95/algebra/README.md

-# MathKit
+# Algebra

-MathKit is a Swift library for iOS, iPadOS, macOS and watchOS that implements common 2D and 3D vector and matrix functions, useful for games or vector-based graphics.
+Algebra is a Swift library for iOS, iPadOS, macOS, tvOS and watchOS that implements common 2D and 3D vector and matrix functions, useful for games or vector-based graphics.